 Last year, the 2013 Women's Leadership Conference was a partnership between the Women's Resource Center and Samuel Ginn College of Engineering’s 100 Women Strong.
 The conference theme was "Every Woman Connected".
 The conference opened with a talk given by Bonnie Wilson and Dr. Esther Ngumbi on “Turning Ideas into Opportunities”, in which they spoke about their partnership to bring sustainability to a small village in Kenya.
 The featured keynote speaker was Casey Robinson, an Auburn University graduate of the College of Engineering who is a civil engineer with Southern Company Transmissions.
 She is passionate about the development of young women leaders and spoke about goal setting, the importance of hard work, leadership, positioning oneself for opportunities, overcoming failure, and how women can encourage and support one another.
 She also discussed giving back and why women must encourage and support one another.
 The conference also featured an assortment of workshops that provided participants with opportunities for personal growth and the development of leadership skills.

-The cost of the 2014 conference will be $25 and includes lunch and a conference gift.
+The cost of the 2014 conference will be $25 and includes lunch.
 If you are a student in financial need of a sponsorship to attend this conference, they are available on a limited basis.
 Please contact Rachel Dawkins email@example.com if you would like to be considered for sponsorship.